juanborbon93/fast_pony_crud/README.md

 # Fast Pony CRUD
 A tool for easily adding database CRUD routes using pony orm and FastAPI.
-This package works for database definitions that use the common pony orm data types, but it still needs to be tested on all of them.
+This package works with database definitions isomg the common pony orm data types, but it still needs to be tested on all of them.

 # Usage:
 Define your database.
 You can do this in code, or you can use the [Pony ORM online editor](https://editor.ponyorm.com/).
 You will end up with a file that looks something like this. save it as "db.py".